-And he said, Behold now, I have taken upon me to speak unto the Lord: Peradventure there shall be tw...
+And it came to pass, when God destroyed the cities of the plain, that God remembered Abraham, and se...
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.